nvpro-samples/vk_lod_clusters/README.md

 This sample is using [nv_cluster_lod_builder](https://github.com/nvpro-samples/nv_cluster_lod_builder) for generating the clusters and the level of detail data structures.
 We recommend looking at its documentation for further details.

-Inside [scene.cpp](/src/scene.cpp) the `Scene:buildClusters()` function covers the usage of the library and what data we need to extract from it.
+Inside [scene.cpp](/src/scene.cpp) the `Scene:buildGeometryClusters(...)` function covers the usage of the library and what data we need to extract from it.
+All key processing steps are within `Scene:processGeometry(...)`.

 In the UI you can influence the size of clusters and the LoD grouping of them in _"Clusters & LoDs generation"_.